The Clear Edge

 The Executive Summary

-• The Business Leverage Problem: Treating leverage as a vague mindset kept Liam at $69K/month, 58 hours/week, and $345/hour, while Anya used true leverage math to reach $103K/month, 35 hours/week, and a 3.2X multiplier that opened a $1.224M opportunity gap over three years.
+• The Business Leverage Problem: Treating it as mindset kept Liam at $69K/month, 58 hours/week, and $345/hour, while Anya used the math to reach $103K/month, 35 hours/week, and a 3.2X multiplier.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want to turn every extra hour and dollar into a multiplier instead of more linear grind.

-What Is Business Leverage (Mathematical Definition)
+What Is Business Leverage for $60K–$120K/Month Operators

 Business leverage = Output per unit of input.

-Mathematically: Revenue ÷ (Time + Capital).
-The multiplier of your effort.
+Mathematically: Revenue ÷ (Time + Capital) — the multiplier of your effort.

 Simple version: How much you get out for what you put in.